goblindegook/goblindegook.com/content/post/2025/two-days-in-two-hours/index.md

 Test by test, we added increasingly complex behaviour.
 As patterns emerged, we refactored and cleaned up.
 Extracted functions and subcomponents.
 The engineer checked the browser less and less.
 Their confidence grew.

 About two hours later, we were nearly done.
 We opened the browser and styled the component.
-Everything worked fine, just as the tests had confirmed.
+Everything worked fine, just as the tests confirmed.
 No surprises.
 No last-minute debugging marathons.

 The final result: 150 lines of tight, clean logic.
 With tests.
 Written in two hours.